-comparable to the minimum building footprint, with values $z_1 = 40$ and $z_2 = 20$ , respectively [22].
-Fig. 13(d) shows the output map generated by the sliding window.
-Threshold scale value $\tau{\rm FD} = 0.2$ (thus $T_C^{\rm (FD)} = 160$ ) was selected in order to limit the outliers in the candidate analysis.
+FDBD has been conducted on the map, starting with the analysis based on the sliding window for the extraction of the building candidates.
+FDBD detects the presence of fullydestroyed buildings, thus the window size has been selected comparable to the minimum building footprint, with values $z_1 = 40, z_2 = 20$ respectively [22].
+Fig. 13d shows the output map generated by the sliding window.
+Threshold scale value $\tau{FD} = 0.2$ (thus $T_C^{(FD)} = 160$ ) was selected in order to limit the outliers in the candidate analysis.
 This resulted in a total of 52 building candidates.
 For each of the building candidates, the proposed fuzzy rules have been applied.
-Aggregate membership $\eta{\rm FD}$ has been derived and thresholded for detecting fully destroyed buildings.
-The threshold was selected by considering a limit case of 0.6 for the membership function of the single rules, resulting in an aggregate value $T{\eta}^{(\text{FD})} = 0.125$ for $\eta{(\text{FD})}$ .
+Aggregate membership $\eta{FD}$ has been derived and thresholded for detecting fully-destroyed buildings.
+The threshold was selected by considering a limit case of 0.6 for the membership function of the single rules, resulting in an aggregate value $T{\eta}^{(FD)} = 0.125$ for $\eta{(FD)}$ .
 The value is compatible with the considerations asserted in [22].
 After the masking of the detected buildings on $M{opt}$ , PDBD has been conducted on the masked map.
 In order to avoid a large number of small regions, the window size has been selected with same size of that in FDBD.
 The threshold for the candidates detection in this step has been selected smaller than that required for the FDBD (i.e., $\tau{PD} = 0.0725$ ).
 The analysis yielded a set of 139 candidates.
 The proposed fuzzy rules have been applied on the candidates.
 Aggregate membership $\eta{PD}$ has been derived and thresholded.
 An overview of the parameters considered in the analysis is reported in Table IV.
-The fuzzy membership function parameters were set according to the physical meaning of the tested features (see Sections III and IV) and in agreement with the results of some initial empirical tests.
+The fuzzy membership function parameters were set according to the physical meaning of the tested features (see Sec.
+III and IV) and in agreement with the results of some initial empirical tests.
 The method showed to be robust to the selection of these values.
-The maps obtained with the application of the two fuzzy sets have been fused in the final multiclass building CD map [see Fig. 13(f)].
+The maps obtained with the application of the two fuzzy sets have been fused in the final multi-class building CD map (see Fig. 13f).

 Table V reports the quantitative assessment for crop 1.
-With the proposed approach, seven out of eight buildings were correctly labeled as $\omega_1$ (see Fig. 14(a) and [22]), whereas four out of six as $\omega_3$ .
-The three miss detections correspond to fully and partially destroyed buildings labeled as general change and a partially destroyed building labeled as no change, respectively.
-A
+With the proposed approach, 7 out of 8 buildings were correctly labeled as $\omega_1$ (see Fig. 14a, [22]), while 4 out of 6 as $\omega_3$ .
+The three miss detections correspond to a fully- and partiallydestroyed building labeled as general change and a partiallydestroyed building labeled as no change, respectively.
+A total of 5 false alarms was reported for building misclassified as $\omega_3$ .
+It is worth noting that the five false alarms are buildings not following the model of partially-destroyed building, but still characterized by a damage level EMS4 in the survey [48].